Authorization Basics

 Client Authentication Overview

-There are two roles inside the client authentication flow:
+There are two participants inside the client authentication flow:

 • Client is an application that requests access to protected resources from a resource server.
 It may be a third-party application, but it also can be an application being a part of the organization that owns the resources.
 In this case, this is an application that tries to authenticate.

-• Authorization server, in this case, Cloudentity, is a server that authenticates the client trying to get access to the protected resources and issues access tokens.
+• Authorization server is a server that authenticates the client trying to get access to the protected resources and issues access tokens.

 Below, you can find a diagram that illustrates when the client authentication process takes place, how does it work, what happens before, and what happens next after the client is authenticated.

-To know more about OAuth flows, see the OAuth documentation.
+To know more about OAuth flows, see the OAuth Grant Types documentation.

-1. The client sends a request to the token endpoint.
+1. An OAuth client application sends a request to the authorization server’s token endpoint.

 The example below provides a request example for client authentication using the client_secret_basic method and authorization_code OAuth grant flow.